-Making the Thin and Crispy Crust
+The Thin and Crispy Crust

-Then, I brushed both sides of the tortilla circles with olive oil.
-I heated both sides in a large skillet over medium heat until they were golden brown and crispy.
+- Then, I brushed both sides of the tortilla circles with olive oil.
+Next, I heated both sides in a large skillet over medium heat until they were golden brown and crispy.
 This took 2 to 3 minutes per side.

 I brown the tortillas as a head start to get the crispy crust!

 I used the baby ghost cookie cutter to make three baby ghosts from a slice of mozzarella cheese.
 Then, I used the friendly ghost cookie cutter to make one friendly ghost from another slice of mozzarella cheese.
-I used small pieces of black olives for the eyes and mouth.
+Finally, I used small pieces of black olives for the eyes and mouth.

 I cut thin strips of mozzarella cheese for the mummy pizza and used two sliced black olives for the eyes.